girlguidinghertfordshire/ggherts/international-adventures/international-national-wagggs-opportunities.md

 ## WAGGGS Opportunities

 Each of the World Centres is staffed by a small international team of volunteers and paid employees.
-Volunteering opportunities are available to members over 18 for periods ranging from a couple of weeks up to a year.
-Volunteering opportunities are advertised on the WAGGGS website, more Information can be found here: <a href="https://www.wagggs.org/en/our-world/world-centres/" target="_blank" rel="noopener">https://www.wagggs.org/en/our-world/world-centres/</a>
+Volunteering opportunities are available to members over the age of 18 for periods ranging from a couple of weeks to a year.

+You can find out more about WAGGGS and the opportunities available by visiting their website: <https://www.wagggs.org/en/our-world/world-centres/>{:.external-link}{:target="_blank"}{:rel="noreferrer noopener"}.

+To keep up to date on the latest WAGGGS news, events and resources you can also sign up to receive their newsletters here: <https://www.wagggs.org/en/wagggs-newsletter-signup/>{:.external-link}{:target="_blank"}{:rel="noreferrer noopener"}.